MrTuts/WesBos-React-and-GraphQL-Frontend/readme.md

 ## 32

 - If we need to put custom props to `Link` component, then we need to pass those props to `<a>` tag in `Link`.
 See `components/Pagination.tsx`

+## 33

+- Placing `index.tsx` file into dynamic folder will allow us to access the route without query.
+- We could also instead have following folder structure `pages/products.tsx` and `pages/products/[page].tsx`